-RSF encourages methodological variety and inter-disciplinary collaboration, but all proposals must have well-developed conceptual frameworks and research designs.
+RSF encourages methodological variety and inter-disciplinary collaboration, but all LOIs and proposals must have well-developed conceptual frameworks and research designs.
 Analytical models must be well-specified and research questions and hypotheses (where applicable) must be clearly stated.

 To apply, an eligible PI or co-PI must:

 - Visit our online application portal and create a new account or log into an existing account.

 - N.B.: New accounts must be created at least one week before an application deadline.
 Activating a new account may take up to 2 business days.

 - Start a new “Research Grant” application.

 - Submit all application materials, including the letter of inquiry (Note: max.
 4 pages, excluding references, single-spaced, with standard 11 or 12-point font, and 1-inch margins) and an up-to-date abbreviated CV (max.
 5 pages).